Umueri: Division and administration

+Hospitality

+Hotels of Umueri include Kingpaddy Hotels and Resorts; Known for its serene environment, night club and city view.

 Religion

-Prior to the coming of Europeans, Umueri people practiced traditional religions, worshipping various deities.
+Prior to the coming of Europeans (the Britian), Umueri people practiced traditional religions, worshipping various deities.
 However, Christianity became the dominant religion about a century ago.
-Currently, 50% of the town's population are Christian, primarily Catholic and Anglican.
+Currently, 85% of the town's population are Christian, primarily Catholic, Pentecostal and Anglican.

 There are several churches, the oldest of which, the St Immanuel Anglican Church, was founded in 1904.